microsoft/MicroHack/03-Azure/01-03-Infrastructure/04_BCDR_Azure_Native/walkthrough/challenge-4/solution.md

 ### Task 5: Recover a Virtual Machine

-You can recover VM by downloading the vhdx file and create a VM from it.
+You can recover VM by downloading the vhdx file and create a new VM from it.

 ![image](./img/mh-ch4-screenshot-59.png)